moravianblackcat/nd035-c4-Security-and-DevOps/README.md

    * a subclass of `UsernamePasswordAuthenticationFilter` for taking the username and password from a login request and logging in.
 This, upon successful authentication, should hand back a valid JWT in the `Authorization` header
    * a subclass of `BasicAuthenticationFilter`.
    * an implementation of the `UserDetailsService` interface.
 This should take a username and return a userdetails User instance with the user's username and hashed password.
    *  a subclass of `WebSecurityConfigurerAdapter`.
-This should attach your user details service implementation to Spring's `AuthenticationManager`.
+This should attach your user details com.example.demo.service implementation to Spring's `AuthenticationManager`.
 It also handles session management and what endpoints are secured.
 For us, we manage the session so session management should be disabled.
 Your filters should be added to the authentication chain and every endpoint but 1 should have security required.
 The one that should not is the one responsible for creating new users.

 Once all this is setup, you can use Spring's default /login endpoint to login like so